Rossi scores twice in first half, LAFC beats Rapids 2-1 - WHIZ News

 LAFC was buoyed by the return of forward Carlos Vela to the starting lineup.
 Vela injured his right quad in the April 17 opener against Austin and missed the next three games before he played the final 20 minutes last Sunday in a loss at Seattle.

 The return of one of Major League Soccer’s top playmakers left plenty of open chances for Rossi, who had his seventh multi-goal game with LAFC.
-On both goals, Vela drew multiple defenders, which allowed him to find attackers in 1-on-1 situations.
+On both goals, Vela — who played 59 minutes — drew multiple defenders, which allowed him to find attackers in 1-on-1 situations.

+“His ability to take certain balls and find the right passes allows us to become more fluid,” LAFC coach Bob Bradley said of Vela.

 LAFC (2-2-2) opened the scoring in the 13th minute, when Vela passed it to Barid, who then made a touch pass to Rossi for his second goal of the season.
 Rossi was able to slide it into the near post after William Yarbrough was caught off balance.